Public-Health-Scotland/R-Resources/Intro to R-NSS.md

 ## RStudio
 RStudio is a visual interface that facilitates the task of programming in R. This [short video](https://www.youtube.com/watch?v=5p04znmmgQ8) will guide you through the different parts and panels of the layout of RStudio.

+One important thing to note is that any code you enter in the console panel and press enter will get automatically executed.
+If you write the same code in the source/script panel this will not run automatically.
+You will have to select it and press run or Ctrl+R. As a general rule, write your code in a script.

 The appearance and layout of R/RStudio can be customized, for example panel sizes can be modified or color schemes changed.
 Read more about customization [here](https://support.rstudio.com/hc/en-us/articles/200549016-Customizing-RStudio) and [here](http://www.aliquote.org/articles/tech/RStudio.pdf).

 Both R and RStudio are periodically updated and you may need to pay attention to the versions that you are running as most R packages have version dependency.
 To check your R version run the command “version”; to check your RStudio version go to “Help/About RStudio”.